 in their habitat, they would lose too much water from their airways in obtaining

 So, what is the role of the camel's hump?
 Unfortunately

 the answer is relatively dull - it appears that the humps are merely food

 reserves, and the fat contained within is degraded and used for nutrition

 when food is scarce.

 Then how exactly do camels get water?
 When dehydrated

 camels are offered water, they drink and they drink a lot.
 But they just drink enough to restore the normal water content of their bodies.
 In other words, they do not store water for future needs.

 How do camels cope without water?
 Camels endure long periods without water for two reasons.

 First, they have an exceptional ability to minimize their water losses.
-They produce an exceptionally sparse and concentrated urine, as well as very dry feces.
+They produce an exceptionally sparse and concentrated urine, as well as very dry droppings.
 They minimize water losses in their exhalant air by using their noses as effective water exchangers.
-Their prominent noses contain very large spiralized protrusions, turbinates, with large surface areas.
+Their prominent noses contain very large spiral protrusions, turbinates, with large surface areas.
 The turbinates are cooled by the inhalant air.
 The exhalant air is, in turn, cooled by the turbinates and becomes oversaturated with water vapour.
-As a result, water is saved as it condenses on the turbinates, in the same way as water droplets appear on a cold window pane.
-The camels also tolerate a rise in their body temperture to well above 40 °C during the day, avoiding the need to cool themselves by evaporating body water, using sweating or panting.
+As a result, water is saved as it condenses on the turbinates, in the same way as water droplets appear on a cold windowpane.
+The camels also tolerate a rise in their body temperature to well above 40 °C during the day, avoiding the need to cool themselves by evaporating body water, using sweating or panting.
 The excess heat is lost during the cooler desert night.